History of violence against LGBTQ people in the United Kingdom: 1989–1990: West London murders

 Towards the end of 1989 and the start of 1990, there were a series of unsolved murders in west London over a period of six months.

 In September 1989, Christopher Schliach, a barrister who was gay, was murdered in his home; he was stabbed more than 40 times.
 Three months later, Henry Bright, a hotelier who was gay, was also stabbed to death at his home.
 A month later, William Dalziel, a hotel porter who was gay, was found unconscious on a roadside in Acton, west London.
 He died from severe head injuries.
 Three months after this, actor Michael Boothe was murdered in west London (see below 2007 Met review).

 In July 1990, following these murders, hundreds of lesbians and gay men marched from the park where Boothe had been killed to Ealing Town Hall and held a candlelit vigil.
 The demonstration led to the formation of OutRage, who called for the police to start protecting gay men instead of arresting them.
 In September 1990, lesbian and gay police officers established the Lesbian and Gay Police Association (Lagpa/GPA).

 1999: The Admiral Duncan pub bombing

 In May 1999, the Admiral Duncan, a gay pub in Soho was bombed by former British National Party member David Copeland, killing three people and wounding at least 70.

 2002: CPS 'zero tolerance'

-On 27 November 2002, the Crown Prosecution Service announced a 'zero tolerance' approach towards perpetrators of anti-gay offences; this also covers crimes against transgender peoples.
+On 27 November 2002, the Crown Prosecution Service announced a 'zero tolerance' approach towards perpetrators of anti-gay offences; this also covers crimes against transgender people.
 Crimes considered 'homophobic' or 'transphobic' are to be assessed in a similar way to those considered racist (e.g. the victim regarding them as such).
 "There is no statutory definition of a homophobic or transphobic incident.
 However, when prosecuting such cases, and to help us to apply our policy on dealing with cases with a homophobic or transphobic element, we adopt the following definition: 'Any incident which is perceived to be homophobic or transphobic by the victim or by any other person.'"